sevlakoz/x1fd3/README.md

 * FitExp - fit analytic PEC to reproduce given experimental vibrational-rotational levels

 No input files required to run GUI.
-For CLI-based modes 2, 3, or 4 files need to be provided.
+For CLI-based modes 2, 3, or 4 files should to be provided.
 Run any of these modes with no arguments to see help.

 ## Mode details